 Submission of a manuscript to SICON is representation by the author that the manuscript has not been published or submitted simultaneously for publication elsewhere.
 Papers that have appeared in conference proceedings, or that have appeared elsewhere only in abbreviated form, may be considered for publication if significantly revised.
 If a paper has appeared previously, in any form, authors must clearly indicate this in both their cover letter and a footnote on the first page of the paper.

-If your paper contains material (for example, tables or figures) from another published source, the previously published material must be accompanied by written permission from the author and publisher.
+If your paper contains material (for example, tables or figures) from another source, that material must be accompanied by written permission from the copyright holder.
+Permission is needed in cases of alternations to the original, as well.
 Complete addresses (including e-mail addresses and fax and phone numbers) should be provided for all authors.